 By walking with confidence I mean use your body language to control the situation.

 As you now know you will be given the task of taking the penalty.
 On the inside you may be as nervous as never before, but on the outside show the keeper nothing.

 As soon as the refs whistle blows and you are given the spot kick.
-Do these things automatically, this comes with practice.
+It’s time for you to switch on and do these things automatically, this will only come to you with practice.